 At Psychedelic Support, we help therapists gain the knowledge to deliver evidence-based psychedelic therapy.
 We also help connect people with therapists and clinical trials.
 There are many ways to get involved in the growing paradigm of psychedelic medicine.
 Subscribing to our newsletter is the first step in getting started.

-If you’ve had a sudden moment of realization during a psychedelic experience, where did that come from?
+If you’ve had a sudden moment of realization during a realization during a psychedelic experience, where did that come from?
 Let’s talk about what these epiphanies are and how psychedelics make them possible.

 What Are “Aha” Moments in Psychedelic Therapy?